SAFETY & HEALTH

-All students must sign out at the Front Office before leaving school grounds.
+All students must “sign” in and out at the Front Office before entering and leaving school grounds and have his/her ID scanned.
 This is in order for us to know who is on campus in case of an emergency and is of paramount importance.
 While this not typical of the school’s tenor, if a student fails to sign out before leaving, the student will be subject to disciplinary action.
-If a student must leave early, a parent must notify the front office by at email@example.com or 323-930-9333.
+If a student must leave early, a parent must notify the front office by at firstname.lastname@example.org or 323-930-9333.

 Shalhevet uses ParentReach, the Emergency Notification Service created specifically for schools.
 This subscription will permit us to reach our students, their parents and guardians, as well as our staff and related parties more quickly and efficiently in the event of an emergency or a school closure.